 - Round out your professional skills with training in management, sales, math and ethics.

-- Graduate from the John Deere program with an associate degree in Applied Science.
+- Graduate from the Agricultural Equipment Technology with an associate degree in Applied Science.

 Students in the Agricultural Equipment Technology program can attend full time.